 Take-off: To begin the flight, the drone needs to gain enough speed to generate sufficient lift.
-This can be achieved through various methods, including hand bunching or using a runway.
+This can be achieved through various methods, including hand launching or using a runway.
 The drone's propulsion system, typically an electric motor, powers a propeller or a jet engine to create thrust.
 Forces acting on the fixed-wing drone is shown in Figure 3.5.

-Lift and Control: Once the drone is flying, the wings generate lift@s air passes over them.
-This lift is created due to the shape of the wings and the angle of attack (the angle between the wing's chord line and the oncoming airflow By adjusting the angle of attack and the throttle, the drone maintains a desired altitude and speed.
+Lift and control: Once the drone is flying, the wings generate lift as air passes over them.
+This lift is created due to the shape of the wings and the angle of attack (the angle between the wing's chord line and the oncoming airflow).
+By adjusting the angle of attack and the throttle, the drone maintains a desired altitude and speed.

-Control Surfaces: Fixed-wing drones have control surfaces that allow for precise control and manoeuvrability.
-These surfaces include the following:
+Control surfaces: Fixed-wing drones have control surfaces that allow for precise control and manoeuvrability.
+These surfaces include:

 - Ailerons: It is located on the trailing edge of the wings.
 Ailerons control roll by raising or lowering one wingtip relative to the other.
-When one aileron goes up and the other goes down, the drone note from left or right. - Elevator: They are positioned on the tail or rear section of the drone.
+When one aileron goes up and the other goes down, the drone rolls from left or right. - Elevator: They are positioned on the tail or rear section of the drone.
 The elevator controls pitch.
 By adjusting the elevator control to raise or lower the angle of the drones nose results in upward or downward orientation, leading to ascending or descending motion. - Rudder: Located on the vertical stabilizer (tail fin), the rudder controls yaw.
-When the rudder moves left or right, the drone's nose rotates in that direction, allowing it to turn horizontally. - Navigation and Control: Fixed-wing drones are equipped with an onboard flight controller that receives input from various sensors, such as accelerometers, gyroscopes, and GPS.
-The flight controller processes this information and adjusts the control surfaces and throttle to maintain stability, follow a flight path, or execute specific flight commands. - Landing: When it is time to land, the drone reduces throttle and descends gradually.
+When the rudder moves left or right, the drone's nose rotates in that direction, allowing it to turn horizontally. - Navigation and control: Fixed-wing drones are equipped with an onboard flight controller that receives input from various sensors, such as accelerometers, gyroscopes, and GPS.
+The flight controller processes this information and adjusts the control surfaces and throttle to maintain stability, follow a flight path, or execute specific flight commands.

+• Landing: When it is time to land, the drone reduces throttle and descends gradually.
 The pilot controls the pitch, roll, and yaw to ensure a smooth descent.
 Upon reaching the ground, the drone slows down and comes to a complete stop.

-Figure 3.6: Three Axis of Flight: Roll, Yaw and Pitch
+Figure 3.6: Three axis of flight: roll, raw and pitch

-It is important to note that the specifics of operation may vary depending on the trone model and its features.
+It is important to note that the specifics of operation may vary depending on the drone model and its features.
 Additionally, autonomous fixed-wing drones can perform preprogrammed missions or operate with advanced navigation systems, allowing for more complex operations and longer flights.
+The three axis of flight: roll, yaw and pitch are shown in figure 3.6

-3.3 Advantages and Disadvantages of Fixed-wing Drone
+Advantages and disadvantages of fixed-wing drone

-Fixed-wing drones offer several advantages and disadvantages compared to other types of drones like multirotors.
+Fixed-wing drones offer several advantages and disadvantages compared to other types of drones like multi rotors.
 Following are some of the key advantages and disadvantages of fixed-wing drones: